 Signs of a Bedbug Infestation

 - Bedbug eggs: Eggs are milky white and smaller than a grain of rice.
-You'll find them in dark crevices and cracks where they can remain undisturbed until the hatch.
+You'll find them in dark crevices and cracks where they can remain undisturbed until they hatch.

 - Insect skins: Bedbugs shed their skins or exoskeleton at least five times as they move through the stages of maturity.
-These shed skins look almost identical to a live bed bug except the exoskeleton will be more translucent in appearance and will not be moving.
-Since shed skins don't decompose rapidly, they start to accumulate and that is usually what you'll see before you find the bugs.
+The shed skins look almost identical to a live bed bug except the exoskeleton will be more translucent in appearance and will not be moving.

 - Excrement: Bedbug excrement or waste appears as black spots or thin black streaks.